SENG637-Group14/seng637-a1/seng637-a1-Group14.md

 | 12 | Account Type Validation | Make sure the system correctly identifies and displays account types. |
 | 13 | Operator Start/Stop | Ensure operators can securely start and stop the ATM when needed. |

-Each of us will run the same tests to ensure consistency, and we’ll document any issues we find.
-If a test fails, we’ll report the issue with clear details, including what happened, what we expected, and any patterns we notice.
-This way, we can track defects effectively and confirm fixes when we retest.
+Each of us will ran the same tests to ensure consistency, and documented the issues we find.
+When a test failed, we report the issue with clear details, including what happened, what we expected, and any patterns we notice.
+This way, we can tracked defects effectively and also confirmed fixes when we retest.

 The aim is to be thorough but efficient.
 Catch as many issues as possible while keeping our testing structured and easy to follow.